Minicharged Particles at Accelerators: Progress and Prospects: Minicharged Particles---Theoretical Considerations

-Lastly, several studies~\cite{Munoz2018,Berlin2018,Kovetz2018,Liu2019,Aboubrahim2021} have demonstrated that a small minicharged subcomponent of DM could resolve the anomaly in the $21$~cm hydrogen absorption spectrum (centered at a redshift of $z \sim 17$ and covering $z \sim 15$--$20$) reported by the EDGES collaboration in 2018~\cite{Bowman2018}.
+Lastly, several studies~\cite{Munoz2018,Berlin2018,Kovetz2018,Liu2019,Aboubrahim2021,Mathur2022,Chu2024} have demonstrated that a small minicharged subcomponent of DM could resolve the anomaly in the $21$~cm hydrogen absorption spectrum (centered at a redshift of $z \sim 17$ and covering $z \sim 15$--$20$) reported by the EDGES collaboration in 2018~\cite{Bowman2018}.
 Specifically, the anomaly indicates a significant increase in absorption---at least double that of the largest predictions~\cite{Bowman2018}.
 To explain this feature, either cooling of the $\mathrm{H}$ gas or radiative heating of the CMB is necessary.
 Thus, if it is indeed a real result (and not the consequence of an incomplete study of the systematics, for example), then new physics appears to be required to explain this anomaly.
 Through the introduction of a small minicharged component of DM that (feebly) interacts with baryons through Coulomb interactions, one can obtain the cooling of hydrogen required to resolve the absorption anomaly.
 Furthermore, two independent analyses have shown that even at the small upper limit of $f_{\chi} = 0.4\%$ for the mC-DM fraction, sufficient cooling to resolve the EDGES anomaly can be obtained for a substantial window of unconstrained mCP parameter space~\cite{Berlin2018,Kovetz2018}.
-In the most recent of these studies, this corresponds to a maximal range of viable mC-DM particle masses and effective charges from approximately $0.5$ to $35$~MeV and $6\times10^{-6}$ to $2\times10^{-4}\:e$ (depending on the mass), respectively~\cite{Kovetz2018}; a region that could be probed by future searches for mCPs, including those performed at current accelerator facilities\footnote{This range of possible mC-DM particle masses reported can be extended to reach masses on the order of hundreds of GeVs by also including a long-range force between the primary cold dark matter component and the mC-DM subcomponent, as demonstrated in Ref.~\cite{Liu2019}.}.
+In the more recent of these studies, this corresponds to a maximal range of viable mC-DM particle masses and effective charges from approximately $0.5$ to $35$~MeV and $6\times10^{-6}$ to $2\times10^{-4}\:e$ (depending on the mass), respectively~\cite{Kovetz2018}; a region that could be probed by future searches for mCPs, including those performed at current accelerator facilities.
+Despite this region being technically ruled out by indirect $2\sigma$ upper bounds arising from precise CMB measurements of $N_{\mathrm{eff}}$, these bounds are model-dependent, and the viable parameter space can be extended to larger mC-DM particle masses above this bound (up to a few hundred GeV) by including a long-range dark force between the primary cold dark matter component and the mC-DM subcomponent~\cite{Liu2019}.
+At the maximal fraction $f_{\chi} = 0.4\%$, mC-DM sufficiently coupled to baryons at recombination could also settle the $2\sigma$ BBN--CMB tension in the baryon energy density~\cite{Kovetz2018}.